 Saturday, July 14: Portland, OR Open Day

-At the St. John garden in Portland, Timber Press authors Amy Campion and Paul Bonine will be signing their new book Gardening in the Pacific Northwest.
+At the Anna's Garden in Portland, Timber Press authors Amy Campion and Paul Bonine will be signing their new book Gardening in the Pacific Northwest.

 At Eastman-Griffin garden in Portland, Timber Press author Donald Olson will be signing his award-winning book The Pacific Northwest Garden Tour: The 60 Best Gardens to Visit in Oregon, Washington, and British Columbia as well as his new book The California Garden Tour: The 50 Best Gardens to Visit in the Golden State.

 At the Garden Fever! garden center in Portland, attend a free seminar about succulents; 11 AM, 1 PM, and 3 PM.

 At Thicket Garden Shop in Portland, attend a free seminar about pollinators; 10 AM, 12 PM, and 2 PM.